-LogistiCare will reimburse Medicaid-certified ambulance providers for transporting eligible members if the member suffers from an illness or injury that prevents him or her from traveling safely by any other means.
-Stretcher/non-emergency ambulance providers should submit claims to LogistiCare for transportation services.
+LogistiCare provides coordination and reimbursement for Medicaid-certified ambulance providers for non-emergency transportation of a member if the member suffers from an illness or injury that prevents him or her from traveling safely by any other means.
+Stretcher/non-emergency ambulance providers who have contracted with LogistiCare should submit claims to LogistiCare for these transportation services.

-LogistiCare will reimburse claims for limited medical services provided on a stretcher/non-emergency ambulance trip.
-Providers should continue to submit claims to ForwardHealth for most medical services provided on a stretcher/non-emergency ambulance trip.
+LogistiCare also reimburses claims for limited medical services provided during a stretcher/non-emergency ambulance trip.
+Providers should continue to submit claims to ForwardHealth for most medical services provided during a stretcher/non-emergency ambulance trip.
 Refer to a complete list of basic life support and advanced life support procedure codes that should be submitted to ForwardHealth in all circumstances (whether transporting under emergency or non-emergency cases).